Prince Harry to be interviewed by reporter who prompted Meghan’s ‘not OK’ comment

 The 55-year-old journalist got to know Princes William and Harry while he was a royal correspondent in the 1990s, and held the first official interview with William and Kate Middleton in 2010, following their engagement.

-According to The Times, the interview is set to air in early 2023 ahead of the book’s publication date on 10 January.
+The interview is set to air in early 2023 ahead of the book’s publication date on 10 January.

-The interview is reported to be one of two major media appearances with the Duke ahead of the book’s release.
+The interview is expected to be one of two major media appearances with the Duke ahead of the book’s release.

 A promotional media circuit is also expected to include a major interview with CNN news anchor Anderson Cooper on 8 January on the US TV network CBS.